enofeb/CoinBox/README.md

 # CoinBox (Still baking 👨🏽‍🍳)

-This project is using coinbase.com api.Waiting functionalites are checking exchange rates, currencies and wallet.
+This project is using coinbase.com api.
+Waiting functionalites are checking exchange rates, currencies and wallet.
 You can change your money with any coin.

 # Technologies
 - Dagger Hilt